tskit-dev/tsinfer/docs/tutorial.rst

 In this script we first run a simulation of a sample of 10 thousand 10 megabase chromosomes with human-like parameters, which results in about 37K distinct trees and 39K segregating sites.
-We then create a :class:`SampleData` instance to store the data we have simulated as before, but providing a few more parameters in this case.
+We then create a :class:`.SampleData` instance to store the data we have simulated as before, but providing a few more parameters in this case.
 Firstly, we pass a ``path`` argument to provide a filename in which to permanently store the information.
 We also provide a ``sequence_length`` argument (which defines the overall coordinate space for site positions) so that this value can